-David Smith is a botanist who researches mutually beneficial relationships between organisms, also known as symbiosis.
-He has increased our understanding of the physiology and ecology of lichens, which are made up of fungi and algae in a symbiotic relationship that helps both to survive.
+David Smith was a botanist who researched mutually beneficial relationships between organisms, also known as symbiosis.
+He increased our understanding of the physiology and ecology of lichens, which are made up of fungi and algae in a symbiotic relationship that helps both to survive.

-David is the author of several books on symbiosis.
+David was the author of several books on symbiosis.
 He was President of Wolfson College, Oxford and strengthened teaching, research and financial policy during his tenure as Principal of the University of Edinburgh.
-He has been awarded the Gold Medal for Botany by the Linnean Society of London and received a knighthood in 1986.
+He was awarded the Gold Medal for Botany by the Linnean Society of London and received a knighthood in 1986.

 Interests and expertise